sendgrid/sendgrid-csharp/README.md

 dotnet add package SendGrid.Extensions.DependencyInjection
 ```

-Once you have the Twilio SendGrid library installed, you can include calls to them in your code.
+Once you have the Twilio SendGrid library installed, you can include calls to it in your code.
 For sample implementations, see the [.NET Core Example](https://github.com/sendgrid/sendgrid-csharp/tree/master/ExampleCoreProject) and the [.NET 4.5.2 Example](https://github.com/sendgrid/sendgrid-csharp/tree/master/ExampleNet45Project) folders.

 ## Dependencies